 - Computer Engineering and Robotics

-After completing the Bachelor's degree in Applied Computer Science, graduates can choose from three in-house Master's programs at the faculty:
+After completing the Bachelor's degree in Computer Science, graduates can choose from three in-house Master's programs at the faculty:

 - Master Scientific Computing: this program focuses on Mathematical Simulations, Image Analysis and Parallel Computing with Applications